fguignard/UncELMe/README.rst

 * An [example with the Boston data set](https://gist.github.com/fguignard/fc590de1b82621ed58fd82b9ef37a4fd) using homoskedastic and heteroskedastic estimates.

-Example with ELMEnsembleRidge and ELMEnsembleRidgeCV classes will follow.
+Examples with ELMEnsembleRidge and ELMEnsembleRidgeCV classes will follow.

 The package can be installed via pip install command.